The Prince: Whether ruling conquests with fortresses works (Chapter 20)

 Machiavelli mentions that placing fortresses in conquered territories, although it sometimes works, often fails.
 Using fortresses can be a good plan, but Machiavelli says he shall "blame anyone who, trusting in fortresses, thinks little of being hated by the people".
 He cited Caterina Sforza, who used a fortress to defend herself but was eventually betrayed by her people.

-Gaining honours (Chapter 21)
+Gaining honors (Chapter 21)

-A prince truly earns honour by completing great feats.
+A prince truly earns honor by completing great feats.
 King Ferdinand of Spain is cited by Machiavelli as an example of a monarch who gained esteem by showing his ability through great feats and who, in the name of religion, conquered many territories and kept his subjects occupied so that they had no chance to rebel.

 Regarding two warring states, Machiavelli asserts it is always wiser to choose a side, rather than to be neutral.
 Machiavelli then provides the following reasons why: